tensorflow/docs/site/en/api_docs/python/tf/scatter_nd.md

 the given `shape` according to indices.
 This operator is the inverse of the
 <a href="../tf/gather_nd"><code>tf.gather_nd</code></a> operator which extracts values or slices from a given tensor.

+If `indices` contains duplicates, then their updates are accumulated (summed).

-**WARNING**: The order in which updates are applied is nondeterministic, so the output will be nondeterministic if `indices` contains duplicates.
+**WARNING**: The order in which updates are applied is nondeterministic, so the output will be nondeterministic if `indices` contains duplicates -- because of some numerical approximation issues, numbers summed in different order may yield different results.

 `indices` is an integer tensor containing indices into a new tensor of shape `shape`.
 The last dimension of `indices` can be at most the rank of `shape`: